Running Plans

 --retry-failed distinguishes between transient failures (agent crash, timeout) and deliberate failures (exhausted all fix cycles).
 Only transient failures are retried.

---only-failed reads .workbench/status.json to determine which tasks already completed.
+--only-incomplete reads the plan's status file to determine which tasks already completed.
 It requires -b to specify the session branch to resume.

 Re-run specific tasks